 What you’ll still have to do is:

 – Define and track process deviations: If users aren’t following Jira workflows as intended, you need to identify the fact and find out why.
 How you go about this will depend on the environment and precisely what users are doing.
-For example, if developers are deploying code changes without Issues being updated, it indicates there may be a process deviation taking place.
+For example, if developers are deploying code changes without updating issues, it indicates there may be a process deviation taking place.

 – Review: Once you’ve discovered any issues, you’ll want to find out exactly why the disconnect is occurring.
 Is the Jira user unaware of the correct process or is the workflow unclear?